JamieS406/dms1_jamiesblog/posts/Process_A2.md

 *Time Difference Calibration Sound Design*
 - Among all the time-based icons, I wanted this icon to sound the most like the quintessential clock-tick sound.
 However, I decided against getting a tick-tick sound that was too analog as it would deviate from the sci-fi digital sound.
 So I opted for a more muted, clean ticking sound, that also had some musicality and syncopation to add interest.

+*Material Fluidity Calibration Sound Design*
+- There was 2 ways of approaching this icons’ sound; either a very liquid-like sound, or a very heavy, gravelly sound.
+I originally tried a liquid-like warble, but after leaving it for a while and coming back to it, the sound unfortunately reminded me of a toilet flush, and I couldn’t unhear it.
+If I could have that association so could someone else, and that would be a rather unfortunate experience.
+So I instead opted for a weightier sound in motion, which I think translates the idea of material fluidity quite well with less room for misinterpretation.

 *Reality Failsafe Sound Design*
 - I wanted the sound to mimic the feeling of waking up, almost like an auditory opening of the eyes.
 Waking up has a slight feeling of falling as well: back into reality as reality opens back up to you, so the little “puff” sound that accompanied the bright opening sound really captured that feeling.

+*Risk Factor Sound Design*
+- I wanted it to sound urgent, yet not terrifying.
+It should evoke the idea of enabling the unknown and possibly unpredictable (ie. Risky), but also thematically tie in with the slightly sci-fi, dream-like sound qualities of the rest of the iconography set.

 *Run Time Limit Sound Design*
 - I wanted it to sound like a clock alarm, without it sounding too much like either the Dream/Reality Time or Risk Factor icons.
 This sounded appropriately alarm-like while not being excessively alarming or too much like a clock.
 The muted, digital sound also helped to meld with the other icons as a set.

+*Share Dreamscape Sound Design*
+- Sharing dreams is almost like linking/locking two dreamscapes together, so I wanted the sound to be like a click of a lock/two puzzle pieces clicking together.

 *Change Dream Layer Sound Design*
 - Moving through different dream layers gives the impression of flying through to a different realm and settling in it.
 I wanted there to be a space-ship “lift-off” quality to the sound with a little resistance near the end to indicate the arrival to the next “dream layer”.